 Here are some pictures of the project in progress:

 I field-tested this during the August 2012 SHF UKAC session: my first QSO was appropriately enough with Dave G4MVU and signals were S9+20dB both ways.

-Then after using it portable over the summer of 2013, I passed it onto Mark M0UFC to use in the SHF UKACs; he uses it with his FT817 rather than my IC202.
+Then after using it portable over the summer of 2013, I loaned it to Mark M0UFC to use in the SHF UKACs; he used it with his FT817 rather than my IC202.